Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Some of the most common Health Canada regulations that may apply to your business include:

-If your services include the use or sale of cosmetics and therapeutics products, including soaps, deodorants and creams, you need to be aware of requirements for manufacturing, labelling, distributing and selling these products.
+If your services include the use or sale of cosmetics products, including soaps, deodorants and creams, you need to be aware of requirements for manufacturing, labelling, distributing and selling these products.

-If you will be producing and selling your own alternative or therapeutic cosmetic products, learn more about the ingredient labelling standards.
+If you will be producing and selling your own alternative cosmetic products, learn more about the ingredient labelling standards.

 Natural health product regulations

 Find out what is required to manufacture or sell natural health products including:

 - Homeopathic medicines

 When you use medical devices in your business, make sure that they are authorized for use in Canada and meet Health Canada’s safety and quality regulations.